 Low Ovarian Reserve, Age and IVF

 Does low ovarian reserve mean early menopause?
 Is it always connected with age?
 Can it be reversed?
 What is the best fertility treatment for low ovarian reserve?
 What are my chances of pregnancy with low ovarian reserve?
-Find out the answers to these questions from our live webinar “IVF with donor eggs, low ovarian reserve and age – Patient Case Study” presented by dr Laura Villar Torres, a gynecologist specialized in Reproductive Medicine.
+Find out the answers to these questions from our live webinar “IVF with donor eggs, low ovarian reserve and age – Patient Case Study” presented by Dr Laura Villar Torres, a gynaecologist specialising in Reproductive Medicine.

 It’s widely understood that increased age and decreased ovarian reserve are linked, but can one be a factor of failure to conceive without the other, and what options are available to women who are dealing with age-related infertility, or have been diagnosed with a low ovarian reserve?

-Ovarian reserve is defined as the quality and number of remaining follicles and oocytes (eggs) of the ovaries, at any given time, it’s a measure of how well the ovaries are functioning.
+Ovarian reserve is defined as the quality and number of remaining follicles and oocytes (eggs) of the ovaries, at any given time, it is a measure of how well the ovaries are functioning.

-It’s very much recognised that an increased maternal chronological age does decrease female fertility, but why is this?
+It is very much recognised that increased maternal chronological age does decrease female fertility, but why is this?